pjha99/Cancer_Prediction/README.md

 ## Exploratory Data Analysis :-
 - ### Correlation Matrix:
-     Here we are trying to see how our data are corelated to each other, if there existst high degree or low degree of corelation between the independent variables.
+     Here we are trying to see how our data are corelated to each other, if there exists high or low correlation between the independent variables.

 ![](Images/Capture.PNG)